arielherself/espresso/README.md

 White House officials talk of [“finding a floor”](https://te.arielherself.xyz/asia/2022/11/13/the-dynamics-of-distrust-around-the-g20-summit) in the relationship.
 They are seeking ways to co-operate on issues such as climate change and food security.
 But Chinese officials demand that America give ground on Taiwan and technology exports before they discuss other issues.
 Mr Biden says no concessions will be made at the meeting.
 He wants to talk about “red lines” on both sides.
 Even that would count as progress.

-## Crypto’s worst days may be yet to come

-It has been a terrible year for crypto.
-By early November tightening financial conditions had halved the cryptosphere’s total market capitalisation.
-The latest blow may prove[ even worse](https://te.arielherself.xyz/podcasts/2022/11/11/the-fallout-from-this-is-absolutely-enormous-a-crypto-implosion).

-On Friday, FTX, a cryptocurrency exchange run by Sam Bankman-Fried, and Alameda Research, his trading firm,[ filed for bankruptcy](https://te.arielherself.xyz/finance-and-economics/2022/11/11/sam-bankman-frieds-crypto-exchange-files-for-bankruptcy).
-Evidence suggests FTX “lent” $10bn in customer funds to Alameda to prop it up.
-Regulators in both America and the Bahamas are investigating FTX.
-Whether customers get their money back has yet to be seen.

-The crash will have lasting reverberations.
-FTX was deeply entangled with the rest of the cryptosphere, having invested in startups and bailed out faltering crypto firms like Voyager and BlockFi.
-Uncertainty about whether such firms will find new backers has contributed to another fall of almost 20% in crypto’s value in the past week.
-And while the crash has not yet spilled over into other financial markets, America’s government says crypto needs more oversight.
-While regulation may help restore faith in legitimate crypto businesses it could crush parts of the sector which thrive in its absence.

 ## The real work of COP27 begins

 On Monday morning tired delegates shuffled back to a giant conference centre in Sharm el-Sheikh to begin the second week of COP27, the United Nations’ annual climate conference.
 World leaders making grand promises have left Egypt.
 It is now up to countries’ negotiating teams to hash out what they are prepared to do to tackle climate change.